LucasdRossi/image-video-cutter/README.md

-# Image cutter by points
+# Image and video cutter by points

 ### Dependences:
 - **numpy** and **OpenCV**